rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/context-parameters.md

 ## Optionally

-An [[Optionally|com.rayrobdod.stringContextParserCombinator.typelevel.Optionally]] describes the result of a parser that might parse another value.
+An [[Optionally|com.rayrobdod.stringContextParserCombinator.typeclass.Optionally]] describes the result of a parser that might parse another value.

 The fallback given Optionally places the items in a `scala.Option`, wrapping a found value in a Some and using a None as